Catenscia/MxOps/docs/source/user_documentation/steps.md

 can_add_special_roles: false # optional, defaults to false
 ```

 The results of the transaction will be saved.
-You can make a reference to this token in later `Steps` using its name, for example to retrieve the token identifier: `%MyToken%identifier`.
+You can make a reference to this token in later `Steps` using its name, for example to retrieve the token identifier: `%MyToken.identifier`.

 ```{warning}
 To avoid data collision within `MxOps`, `token_name` should be unique within a `Scenario` and should not have a name identical to a `contract_id` in the same `Scenario`.